stride3d/stride-community-toolkit/docs/index.md

 # Stride Community Toolkit Documentation

-The Stride Community Toolkit is a collection of helpers and extensions for [Stride Game Engine](https://www.stride3d.net/).
-Simplifies and demonstrates common developer tasks building experiences for Stride with .NET.
+The Stride Community Toolkit is a comprehensive set of helpers and extensions designed to enhance your experience with the [Stride Game Engine](https://www.stride3d.net/).It simplifies and exemplifies routine development tasks, enabling you to build applications for Stride using .NET with ease.

-The Stride Community Toolkit is available as a NuGet package for new or existing C# projects.
-Read the Getting Started page for all the details.
+Available as a NuGet package, the Stride Community Toolkit can be easily integrated into new or existing C# projects.
+For more information on how to get started, please refer to the Getting Started page.

+This toolkit serves as our preferred solution for rapid prototyping and accelerated game development.
+Unlike the more stable Stride Game Engine, the Stride Community Toolkit aims for a faster development momentum.
+As such, **breaking changes** are not only likely but should be expected.
+This approach allows us to quickly iterate and integrate new features and improvements.
+We believe this pace serves the needs of developers who are looking for cutting-edge tools and are comfortable with a more dynamic environment.

 Feel free to browse the documentation using the table of contents on the left side of this page.